27 Jul Training Female Athletes: When Will ACL Injury Prevention Be A Priority?

 And more often than not, some have never tried strength training.
 Instead, they’re playing in three leagues, attending skills camps, and seeing skills trainers all summer.

 But moreover, can we do better at bulletproofing them against ACL injury and putting it above other things?

 Can we encourage them to enter into strength and conditioning programs?

-Can we stop googling workouts and instead, send our players to qualified strength coaches who can understand biomechanics, exercise physiology, periodization, and who can coach the shit out of exercise technique?
+Can we stop googling workouts and instead, send our players to qualified strength coaches who can understand biomechanics, exercise physiology, periodization, and who can coach the crap out of exercise technique?

 Sure, we can make the argument, “strength and conditioning programs aren’t free.
 They’re expensive and just an added cost to already expensive team dues.”

 Don’t even with me, especially if your kid works with 3 technical trainers, signs up for 10 skills camps every summer, plays on a futsal team, two travel teams, attends private school, and owns 5 pairs of cleats.

 Everything in life operates under a cost-benefit ratio.
 It’s up to you to decide if you want your child healthy for the length of their career and to evade the immense cost of surgery, the expense of physical therapy, and the tremendous duress on your kid’s mental confidence.

 Okay, maybe I’m fired up but hear me out: this stuff ignites my soul.

 Put simply, we’re eager to help kids stay healthy and reach their potential.

 We’re good people, yo.

 But, I will say nothing beats a comprehensive, periodized strength and conditioning program with a qualified coach in your area.

 I don’t care if you’re good at googling exercises.
-The ACL is a layered topic that must be attacked with more than free workouts on the web.
+The ACL is a layered topic that must be attacked with more than a cluster of workouts on the web.
 Yes, they’re a great start, but eventually a meticulous program is needed.